How to Dry Brush Miniatures and Models (Tips, Photos)

 Dry brushing is a simple and easy way to highlight miniatures with color.
 It’s very easy to get tricked into thinking you can perform the technique thoughtlessly.
 Dry brushing does require a bit of planning.

-In this article, I show you how to dry brush miniatures.
 Here you will see the following:

 • A blank rock